Quenching Community Thirst: Planning for More Access to Drinking Water in Public Places

 Nicholas Kushner, AICP

-Nick Kushner, AICP, is a Community Planner with the DC Department of Parks and Recreation (DPR) and Project Manager for DPR’s 20-year Parks and Recreation Master Plan, Ready2Play.
-Prior to coming to DPR, Nick worked with the DC Deputy Mayor for Health and Human Services on Age-Friendly-DC, a citywide plan to make DC accommodating for all-ages.
-Nick was also a Capital City Fellow with the DC Department of Energy and Environment, where he worked on the city’s long-range sustainability plan, Sustainable DC.
-Nick has also worked on the development of the District's Comprehensive Plan and Resilience Strategy as well as numerous neighborhood planning efforts.
-Prior to joining DC Government, Nick interned with APA’s Planning and Community Health division where he co-authored the report, Healthy Plan Making.
+<p>Nick Kushner, AICP, is a Senior Cross-Systems Planner with the DC Office of Planning (OP) and Project Manager for DC 2050, the District's next Comprehensive Plan.
+Prior to joining OP in 2024, Nick was a Community Planner with the DC Department of Parks and Recreation (DPR) and Project Manager for DPR’s 20-year Parks and Recreation Master Plan, Ready2Play.
+Nick has also worked with the DC Deputy Mayor for Health and Human Services on Age-Friendly-DC, a citywide plan to make DC accommodating for all-ages, and as a Capital City Fellow with the DC Department of Energy and Environment, where he worked on the city’s long-range sustainability plan, Sustainable DC.
+Prior to joining DC Government, Nick interned with APA’s Planning and Community Health division where he co-authored the report, <em>Healthy Plan Making</em>.
 Nick has presented at numerous national and international conferences in the fields of planning, public health, aging, and resilience.
-Nick has a BA from the University of Minnesota and a Dual Master’s Degree in Urban and Regional Planning and Public and International Affairs from Virginia Tech.
+Nick has a BA from the University of Minnesota and a Dual Master’s Degree in Urban and Regional Planning and Public and International Affairs from Virginia Tech.</p>